LewisJones123/AzureDevDocs/Azure Blob Storage/README.md

  - Append - Optimised for append operations - updating files.
 Maximum size is also 4.75TiB.
  - Page  - Used for random access files.
 Also used for Virtual Hard Drives.
 Maximum size is 8TiB.
 There are also storage accounts - two different versions.
 You want to use V2 for the vast majority of the time, with V1 also being available for legacy applications - but it is not recommended for general use.
-# Azure Free Tier Offering

- - 5 GB locally redundant storage, in the hot (discussed later) tier, with 20,000 read and 10,000 write operations.
-Please note that this is only available for the first 12 months.
-Afterwards it becomes a paid service only.

 # Blob Storage - Alternative types of storage
 Within blob storage there are also other options: